BenLauwens/ThinkJulia.jl/docs/src/chap20.md

 ## Runtime errors

-Once your program is syntactically correct, Python can read it and at least start running it.
+Once your program is syntactically correct, Julia can read it and at least start running it.
 What could possibly go wrong?

 ### My program does absolutely nothing